-

 Edmond de Rothschild Foundation, Tel Aviv (2022)

-Over the past months we led an artist incubator for personal and group research, focusing on the interaction between the identities and everyday lives of the collective’s communities and the time space we live and operate within.
+It is the product of an artist incubator focusing on the interaction between the identities and everyday lives of the collective’s communities and the time space we live and operate within.
 The exhibition brings together questions of identity and that physical concept, reexamining these questions; the works combine various media, alongside performance pieces.

 Yakira Ament, Yuval Naor, Hanan Offner, Niv Fridman, Noa Simhayof Shahaf, Danielle Liberman, Ephraim Wasse, Lobna Awidat, Itay Matan, Neta Moses, Lee Shalev, Alina Yakirevitch